Eternal Darkness: Plot

 The artifact representing the weaker Ancient remained in the Forbidden City.
 In 565 AD, a young swordsman named Karim, ventures to the Forbidden City to locate a treasure for a woman that he loves.
 Upon finding it, he sacrifices himself in order to guard it.
 Pious returns to Persia in the Middle Ages to construct a Pillar of Flesh at the Forbidden City, as part of his master's plans.
 In 1460 AD Roberto Bianchi, a Venetian architect traveling through the region, is captured by Pious under the guise of a warlord.
 While under involuntary servitude, he encounters the spirit of Karim, who entrusts him with the artifact in his possession.
 Roberto attempts to warn Pious of the dangers within but is thrown into the tower, becoming part of its foundation along with many others.
 Centuries later in 1991 AD, a Canadian firefighter named Michael Edwards works with his team to extinguish several major oil fires in the Middle East, following the end of the Gulf War.
 After an explosion killed his entire team and trapped him in the Forbidden City, he is approached by Roberto's spirit, who gives him the artifact and instructs him to take it to the Roivas Family Estate.
 Michael then moves to destroy the Forbidden City with a magickally enhanced bomb.
-A few months later, Michael delivers the artifact to Edward Roivas in secret, telling him that he "won't last a night".
+A few months later, Michael delivers the artifact to Edward Roivas in secret, telling him that "[he] won't last the night".

 The artifact representing the stronger Ancient is moved, by Pious, to Oublié Cathedral, in Amiens, France, in order to prevent it from being used against him.
 First, though, Pious orders the assassination of Charlemagne, so his movement cannot impede his plans.
 In 814 AD, a Frankish messenger named Anthony, who stumbles upon the plot, travels to the then small monastery in order to warn him of the danger to his life.
 Despite Anthony's best efforts, he arrives too late to save him and dies from the spell he was afflicted with.
 When the location is reconstructed into a Cathedral long afterwards, Pious summons a creature called the Black Guardian, to protect the artifact that could defeat his master.
-In 1485 AD a Franciscan monk named Paul Luther, visiting the region to view a holy relic at the cathedral, finds himself accused of murdering a fellow monk by the local Inquisition.
+In 1485 AD a Franciscan friar named Paul Luther, visiting the region to view a holy relic at the cathedral, finds himself accused of murdering a fellow friar by the local Inquisition.
 Attempting to clear his name, he encounters the Black Guardian, which promptly kills him.
 In 1916 AD, During World War I, Oublié Cathedral is converted into a field hospital.
 Peter Jacob, a field reporter making accounts about the war, notes that patients have been disappearing of late.
 Venturing into the catacombs, he encounters the Black Guardian and defeats it, recovering the artifact it was guarding.
 Decades later, Edward is visited by a now elderly Peter who gives an account of his experience in Amiens before handing over the artifact in his possession.